- 18 Sizzling Benefits of Hot Yoga: Turn up The Heat

 11: Improvement in Lung Capacity

-He claims that through Bikram yoga you can increase your lung capacity:
+Bikram yoga is believed to help you increase your lung capacity.

-Strong, healthy lungs can efficiently help transport oxygen to the blood, purifying it and helping remove toxins from the body.
+When our lungs are strong and healthy they can transport oxygen to the blood more effectively, purifying it and helping to remove toxins from the body.

 12: Assists Healthy Weight Loss